Whether you’re a newbie or a veteran in the wedding business, the word “assistant” can be scary. How can you possibly hire someone to do what you do?

 Examine your list of priorities.
 Which of them can be automated?

 Templates, systems and software for automating your communications are the #1 place to “hire” software.
-That’s why Event Temple is such a powerful tool for your business; it’s like a sales person who works for you 24/7!
+That’s why the BMB CRM is such a powerful tool for your business; it’s like a sales person who works for you 24/7!

-Invoicing, contract signing, event process management — all of these processes are made easier by software.
+Invoicing, text, lead organization, wedding pro emails to use — all of these processes are made easier by software.

 It’s also much easier than hiring a person and cheaper, too.
 Plus, when you have efficient processes you can hire someone down the road and they’ll be happier in their jobs.